brunovalads/the-flintstones-snes/RAM_Map.md

 $7E1DD7|2 bytes|Idle timer.
 It's #300 when player is acting, then decrements whenever the player is idle.
 When reaches #00, activates the idle animation.
 $7E1DEB|2 bytes|Lava wave (in Volcanic 3) x pos.
 $7E1DED|2 bytes|Lava wave (in Volcanic 3) y pos.
+$7E1DEF|2 bytes|Lava wave (in Volcanic 3) pointer.
+It sets the x pos (at $82EC64), the timer (at $82EC5D), and the next stopping x pos (at $82EC6B).
+It's used right when the timer ends, then it increments in 0x06 for the next wave.
+$7E1DF1|2 bytes|Lava wave (in Volcanic 3) timer.
+When reaches zero, the wave starts.
+$7E1DF3|2 bytes|Lava wave (in Volcanic 3) flag for when will damage Fred.
+Is set when the wave is running, disabled between waves.
+$7E1DF7|2 bytes|Lava wave (in Volcanic 3) stopping x pos.
 $7E1E0E|2 bytes|Lava flood (in Volcanic 2) y pos (static).
 $7E1E10|2 bytes|Lava flood (in Volcanic 2) y pos (oscillating).
 $7E1E12|1 byte|Lava flood (in Volcanic 2) y pos in screen.